signal11/hidapi/README.md

 Note that the build of libudev is the very basic configuration.

-Build Libusb.
+Build libusb.
 From the libusb source directory, run:
 ```sh
 ./configure --host=$HOST --prefix=$STAGING
 make